SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

     - No looking forward.
     - Notice that we don't actually need to do anything to receive sounds, sensations, thoughts, feelings.
 They arise in our awareness by themselves
     - The whole world is arising just as it does, without effort – everything unfolding by itself, just as it does.
+- It’s possible to reduce, or even to give up – if just for a little while – the endless quest to arrange our lives.
+And to find a very different kind of fulfillment, one that is intrinsic to the bare fact of being alive, and is always already here.

 [The Way app](https://www.thewayapp.com/)